CONSTITUTIONAL SHOWDOWN: TRUMP'S NATIONAL GUARD DEPLOYMENT LAWSUIT REVEALS PARTISAN DIVIDE IN JUDICIAL INTERPRETATION

 "Mass Shootings in Las Vegas and Philadelphia Raise Concerns about Gun Violence"

 A mass shooting occurred in Las Vegas at an upscale apartment complex on June 23rd.
-The incident was captured on surveillance footage, which showed a gunman wearing a helmet and ca
+The incident was captured on surveil

 Multiple Drones Target Moscow in Russia-Ukraine War